Vali-98/ChatterUI/README.md

 ***This app is highly experimental, expect to lose your chat histories on updates.***

 ### What Is ChatterUI?
-ChatterUI frontend for managing chat files and character cards similar to projects like TavernAI / SillyTavern.
+ChatterUI is a native mobile frontend for managing chat files and character cards similar to projects like TavernAI / SillyTavern.
 Built for the purpose of learning Javascript, so it might be a little rough around the edges.

 ### Supported Backends